HemalK1412/GameProgramming/Tutorials/CharacterTutorial.md

 ### Setup

-In Unity set up a Ground plane first.<br>
+In Unity set up a Ground plane first and set its layer as Ground.<br>
-Then set the layer to "Ground".
-If you do not have a ground layer you can add one by clicking Layer -> Add Layer -> name a new layer "Ground".

 > Layer
 >> Add Layer
 >>> Name a new Layer "Ground".